monitornator/legal-texts/terms-en.md

 5.1 The provider stores data exclusively on servers in data centers in Germany.

-5.2 The provider will not pass on any data to third parties, either to purchase or free of charge.<br>
+5.2 The provider will not pass on any data to third parties, either to purchase or free of charge.

 ## 6. Monitornator Agent

 6.1 To take advantage of the full capabilities of Monitornator, the Monitornator Agent must be installed on the servers to be monitored.

-6.2 The code of the Monitornator Agent is open-source and can be viewed at any time at <a href="https://github.com/monitornator">https://github.com/monitornator</a>.
+6.2 The code of the Monitornator Agent is open-source and can be viewed at any time at <a href="https://github.com/monitornator" target="_blank">https://github.com/monitornator</a>.

 6.3 The above repository also includes the agent’s documentation with an overview of allcollected and saved data as well as an overview of software dependencies and supported operating systems.

-## 7. Payment methods<br>
+## 7. Payment methods

 Payment is by credit card.
-For this the provider uses Stripe (<a href="http://www.stripe.com">www.stripe.com</a>) as payment provider.
+For this the provider uses Stripe (<a href="http://www.stripe.com" target="_blank">www.stripe.com</a>) as payment provider.
 There are no additional costs for credit card payments.

 ## 8. Due date of payments